-Although, you report having dust-mite sensitivity, when it comes to nasal triggers, you can also have a related indoor allergen sensitivity to mold spores, pet dander (even in households without a pet), as well as cockroach (more common in apartment dwellers).
+Although, you report having dust-mite sensitivity, when it comes to nasal triggers, you can also have a related indoor allergen sensitivity to mold spores, pet dander (even in households without a pet).
+As well, cockroach can be a trigger (this pest can be harder to control in apartments).
 An allergist can help you to develop an indoor allergen modification and reduction plan.

-While traditional allergy injections are often effective therapy, the FDA has now approved a sublingual immunotherapy (SLIT) meant for adults with house dust mite allergy.
-Administered under the tongue, SLIT tablets can provide relief, help to reduce long-term symptoms and they can be taken at home, a convenience for those pressed for time.
+While traditional allergy injections are often effective therapy, the FDA has now approved a sublingual immunotherapy (SLIT) for adults with house dust mite allergy.
+SLIT tablets are dissolved under the tongue, and can provide relief and help to reduce long-term symptoms.
+They can be taken at home, which is a convenience for those who are pressed for time.